Financial Institution Info

 The Oklahoma State Banking Department regulates the following state-chartered entities: banks, credit unions, savings and loans, trust companies, money-transmitter companies and money-order companies.

-The mission of the U.S. Small Business Administration (SBA), created on July 30, 1953, as an independent agency of the federal government, is to help Americans start, build and grow businesses.
+The mission of the U.S. Small Business Administration (SBA) - created on July 30, 1953, as an independent agency of the federal government - is to aid, counsel, assist and protect the interests of owners of small businesses.
+The mission of the SBA also includes preserving free competitive enterprise, and maintaining and strengthening the United States economy.

 The Department of Financial Institutions has legal responsibility for ensuring that Tennessee financial institutions remain fiscally strong and comply with governing authority.
 In its supervisory role, the department actively regulates, and examines the safety and soundness of, state-chartered banks and credit unions; trust companies; business and industrial development corporations; industrial loan and thrift companies; insurance premium finance companies; mortgage lenders, brokers, servicers and originators; title pledge lenders; check cashers; deferred presentment services companies; money transmitters; and flexible credit act lenders.